mayank-kumarr/Machine-Learning-CS60050/SVM-Classifier/README.md

 - Alternatively, you can press `Ctrl + Enter` to run a particular highlighted cell.
 Make sure that the cells are being run in order they are present in the notebook.

-The submitted folder contains the code and a report that analyzes the dataset, explains the procedure, and presents results and its analysis.
+The folder contains the code and a report that analyzes the dataset, explains the procedure, and presents results and its analysis.
 The report includes all the outputs and plots printed by the notebook.